rust-lang/rust/src/doc/tarpl/meet-safe-and-unsafe.md

 Programmers in safe "high-level" languages face a fundamental dilemma.
 On one hand, it would be *really* great to just say what you want and not worry about how it's done.
-On the other hand, that can lead to some *really* poor performance.
+On the other hand, that can lead to unacceptably poor performance.
 It may be necessary to drop down to less clear or idiomatic practices to get the performance characteristics you want.
 Or maybe you just throw up your hands in disgust and decide to shell out to an implementation in